Brown Sugar Simple Syrup for Coffee

 A pan on the stove simmering brown sugar simple syrup.

-1. Simmer for 10-12 minutes, stirring occasionally.
+1. Simmer.
+Simmer for 10-12 minutes, stirring occasionally.
 Note: If you’re low on time, simmer for just 5 minutes, but the flavor will be deeper with a longer simmer time.

 Brown sugar syrup being poured into a mason jar.